 Atlanta’s Hartsfield-Jackson International Airport makes Emory readily accessible to or from any part of the world.
 Airport limousines provide transportation to the campus.
 Rapid transit authority buses connect Emory to Atlanta’s rapid rail system (Lindbergh Station) and all parts of the city.

 Campus shuttle buses operate weekdays, stopping at various points around campus, including the parking decks, University graduate and undergraduate housing, Emory University Hospital and Clinic, the Rehabilitation Center, and Wesley Woods.
 For a schedule and route map, contact the Transportation and Parking Services Office at 1945 Starvine Way (in the Clairmont campus parking deck). http://transportation.emory.edu .
-The Grady Memorial Hospital bus offers free round-trip service to Grady, Emory University Hospital Midtown, and Emory University.
+Separate shuttle routes serve Grady Memorial Hospital and Emory University Hospital Midtown.

 Prospective students who need financial assistance should begin early to investigate aid available to them.
 They should complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after January 1 if they plan to enroll the following fall.
 The FAFSA can be accessed on the web at www.fafsa.ed.gov.
 The Emory University school code is 001564.
 Submit any additional documentation requested by the Financial Aid Office, such as federal tax returns, before March 1.